LorenzoRottigni/md-documentations/Machine-learning.md

 #### PRECISION
 Precision is the difference between the **correctly** predicted cases as **true** and the total between both **wrongly** and **correctly** predicted **true** cases.
 It answers to the question "how many times the model predicted true and it was really true?"
+**EX.** When a high precision alarm goes off, it's sure the thief is present, but it's not sure it goes off every time there's a thief.
 #### RECALL
 Recall works with cases **correctly** predicted as **true** (A) and cases **wrongly** predicted as **true** (B):
+**EX.** A high recall alarm goes off a lot of times but isn't sure that there's a thief
 ```
 R = A / (A + B)
 ```
 It answers to the question "between true cases, how many time the model really predicted true?"

 ### Algoritmhs
 #### MAE - mean_absolute_error
 Error measure that executes subtractions between predictions and and desired outputs.